0glabs/0g-doc/docs/run-a-node/da-node.md

 ---
 ## Overview

 While there are various approaches to running a DA (Data Availability) node, this guide outlines our recommended method and the necessary hardware specifications.
+DA Nodes performs the core functions of verifying, signing, and storing encoded blob data.
 It's important to note that your DA signer needs to operate a DA node to verify encoded blob data, sign it, and store it for future farming and rewards.
+Currently, in order to run a DA Node on Testnet, users must stake 10 A0GI tokens.
+These can be obtained via our [faucet](https://faucet.0g.ai/) or via rewards from running Storage Nodes or Validator Nodes.
+You can also reach out to our technical moderators on [Discord](https://discord.com/invite/0glabs).

 ## Hardware Requirements